 Many of the databases provide an abstract (summary) of the article's content, which gives an indication of its usefulness and relevance.
 This is in addition to bibliographic details such as author, article title, journal title, issue/volume number and date.

-Use Summon to find articles, books, reports, DVDs, CDs and more.
+Use Library Search to find articles, books, reports, DVDs, CDs, and more.
 Highly recommended for 1st year students.

-Use the Library Catalogue to find books, journal titles, and renew your books.
-Main education books start at 370, and ends 379 on the second floor.
-Early childhood studies, 305.23 on the first floor.
-(Library Catalogue Helpsheet)
+Education books start at 370, and ends 379 on the second floor.
+Early childhood studies is also located, (305.23) on the second floor.

 Use Cite them right for Harvard referencing.
 Here is a link to a 'sample text and reference list using the Harvard style'.
 'Cite them right' is also available as a textbook.